 Variations

-You may have wondered about a few things as we walked through the template and trigger configuration above.
+You may have wondered about a few things as we walked through the template and trigger configurations above.

-For instance, what if the guest sent in a "rule violation" request but also included a comment where they asked for an exception?
-Or what if their comment clarifies the request in a way where you would allow it?
+For instance, what if the guest submitted a "rule violation" request and included a comment requesting an exception?
+Or what if their comment clarifies the request in a way you would allow?
 Sending a "not allowed" message without acknowledging their comment might sound cold and unprofessional.

 Or, what if it's daytime and you have time to respond versus nighttime when you can't?
 How does that change what you want to send?